 Further key features of the Company’s internal control system include the following:

-- Monthly management accounts information is prepared and reviewed by the Board, including variances against the annual budget, latest forecasts and prior year;
+- Monthly management accounts information is prepared and reviewed by the Board, including variances against the annual budget, latest expectations, market guidance issued by the Company’s brokers and the prior year;

 - There is a schedule of matters reserved for decision by the Board;